-Make your own potpourri by cutting open the packets and saturating the beads with essential oils.
+Make your own potpourri by cutting open the packets and saturating the silica gel with essential oils.
 You can also use the silica gel to dry flowers to make your potpourri more decorative.

-Paper goods: Protect important personal documents by storing them with bagged silica beads.
+Protect important personal documents by storing them with bagged silica beads.

 Put a few gel packets in your toolbox, tackle box, or a container storing your razor blades to prevent rusting.
 Also, slow the effects of tarnishing by placing a few silica gel packets in jewelry boxes and with silverware.